 Save the file.
 But before you execute the script, install the IFTTT app.

 To install the IFTTT app on your Raspberry Pi.
 The app is available on the App Store and Google Play store.
 After the app is installed, execute the script with this command:

 Almost immediately, you should receive a notification on your device:

 If not, check if the API key and the event name are correct.
 And, of course, make sure your Raspberry Pi is connected to the internet.

 HTML GET Requests

 The GET method is used to request data from a URL:

-We use an “If loop” to monitor the PIR out pin on RPi pin 4 until something has been detected.
-We then send a POST request to the IFTTT URL with the event name and the API key:
+We use an if loop to monitor the PIR sensor’s output pin, which is connected to Raspberry Pi pin 4.
+When a signal has been detected, we send a POST request to the IFTTT URL with the event name and the API key:

-If you have set everything correctly, you should get the following notifications on your device.
+If you have setup everything correctly, you should get the following notifications on your device.